-It has been thirty years since Ronald Reagan completed his second term as US president.
+It has been more than thirty years since Ronald Reagan completed his second term as US president.
 The Gipper, who was first elected in 1980 and re-elected four years later, is held up by most Republicans as the gold standard of the office, especially for his role in standing up to the Soviets.
 To Democrats, however, Reagan is remembered more for the Iran-Contra scandal than for ending the Cold War.

 Here are three arguments that Reagan was the greatest US president since World War II and three more asserting that he was an irresponsible and heartless leader who benefited from circumstances outside of his control.

 Reagan brought an American rebirth

 Reagan ended the Cold War

 While the Berlin Wall fell during George H.W.
 Bush’s first year in office, it was President Reagan’s strong foreign policy and tough stance towards the Soviet Union that helped the US win the Cold War.
 Upon taking office, Reagan launched a military buildup aimed at reassuring the country’s allies, forcing the USSR to the negotiating table, and ensuring that the US could prevail in the event of war.
 Defense spending rose from 5.5 percent of GDP in 1979 to 6.8 percent in 1986.

 Reagan also recommitted the US to stopping the spread of Soviet-style Marxism around the globe.
 In Afghanistan, he upped his predecessor’s support for anti-Soviet forces, leading the USSR to flee.
 At the same time, he was restrained in the use of military force.
 While many of Reagan’s actions – including his Strategic Defense Initiative, a missile defense system dubbed “Star Wars” by critics – were mocked at the time, Reagan had the last laugh.
 His commitment to “peace through strength” was vindicated with the collapse of the Soviet Union.